timothyhull/breadpool-self-eval/docs/index.md

 === "Overview :material-cursor-default-click:"

     I am intent on being an official who performs exceptionally in any role, for any type and level of gameplay, under any conditions, with any crew, anywhere, and anytime.
 My self-evaluation encompasses both SO or NSO positions because I don't consider myself an "SO" or an "NSO."
-I am simply an **official** who works to continuously learn and improve, earn the trust of my peers, and excel in each roller derby officiating role.
+I am simply an **official** who works to continuously learn and improve, earn the trust of my peers, and excel in each officiating role.

     I seek to continuously improve my skills in *every* NSO and SO position because improving in any one position sharpens me in every other position.
 The more I understand the nuances of each officiating role, the more empathy I can show my peers as I work to help them be as effective and comfortable in their roles as possible.